tulz-app/stringdiff/README.md

 ]
 ```

-Here, the following list of DiffElements:
+Here, the following list of `DiffElement`s:

 ```
 [